-With the exception of the margin and arbitrage methods, all methods refer to the use of position risk factors to calculate the position risk amount.
+All methods refer to the use of position risk factors to calculate the position risk amount.
 These position risk factors are located in Annexure 5, Table 1.1.

 The position risk factors have been determined after taking into account international and local standards for stock volatilities.
 The reason that a single equity position risk factor (i.e. 12% or 16%) is greater than the index position risk factor (i.e. 8%) is that an index position is deemed only to be affected by general market risk, which put simply is the risk of the overall market moving.
 Individual stocks are not only affected by general risk but also specific risk, which is the risk of a movement in the value of that stock for a reason specific to that individual stock.